kpdowns/todoist-cli/README.md

 - At least Go version 1.14 installed.

 ### Configuration
-The todoist-cli loads configuration files from the configuration files located in `./config.yml`.
-A sample configuration is provided in `./config.sample.yml`.
-Please update the sample configuration file and rename it to `config.yml` in order for the todoist-cli to read it.

-The values used in the configuration file can be found after registering an application on Todoist at https://developer.todoist.com/.
+The todoist-cli loads configuration from both `./config/todoist_cli_configuration.go` and `./config/secrets/secrets.go` (this file is not committed to source control for obvious reasons).
+Before starting development, please make a copy of the file located `./config/secrets/secrets.sample` and rename it to be `secrets.go`.
+You will then be able to set the values after registering an application on Todoist at https://developer.todoist.com/.

-> Please do not commit your version of the `config.yml` file to source control.
+> Please do not commit your version of the `secrets.go` file to source control.
 Doing so will leak sensitive configuration details of your Todoist application.
+To make it simpler to not make this mistake, this file is explicitly excluded in the `.gitignore`.

 ### Building the cli
 For convenience, a launch configuration for Visual Studio Code is provided that will allow you to get started debugging immediately.